The cutest matching sets on Amazon, according to influencers | CNN Underscored

 Related: 31 cute slippers to keep you cozy and warm

-“This charming two piece set is perfect for picnics in Central Park, Sundays with the girls, or just neighborhood strolls,” explains Schiffer, who loves that the two pieces can be easily styled together or separately.
-Swap out the maxi skirt for your favorite highrise Levi’s shorts and some cowboy boots for the perfect casual summer look.
-Or for an edgier look, she explains, pair the skirt with your favorite oversized band tee, combat boots and a leather jacket.
+“This charming two-piece set is perfect for picnics in Central Park, Sundays with the girls, or just neighborhood strolls,” says Schiffer, who loves that the two pieces can be easily styled together or separately.
+Swap out the maxi skirt for your favorite high-rise Levi’s shorts and some cowboy boots for the perfect casual summer look.
+Or for an edgier look, pair the skirt with your favorite oversized band tee, combat boots and a leather jacket.

 Perfect for dressing up or down, this monochrome set includes wide-leg pants and a tank with cute button detailing on the back.
 Style with heeled sandals and jewelry for a simple yet effective dressy look, or with sneakers and a baseball cap for a stylish, easygoing everyday look.

-It’s hard not to love a coordinating activewear set, and the on-trend ribbed material paired with the flattering long-sleeve scoop neck top of this option makes it a winner in our books.
+It’s hard not to love a coordinating activewear set, and the on-trend ribbed material and flattering long-sleeve scoop-neck top make this option a winner in our books.

 “I would wear this either for a travel day or when working from home,” says Hasson, calling this set cozy, cute and perfectly airport chic.
 She recommends styling it with a headband, sneakers or slippers and gold hoops.

-“We all know about the Issey Miyake Pleats Please set,” explains Schiffer.
-“This is the perfect lookalike if you're styling on a budget,” she says, adding that 2023 is “the year of jewel tones and bold outfits,” making this gorgeous color a trendy option.
-“This crinkle set feels like one of the best kept secrets,” Elias emphasizes.
-“Pair it with sneakers and it feels like you’re wearing pajamas but somehow look put together.”
+“We all know about the Issey Miyake Pleats Please set,” says Schiffer.
+“This is the perfect lookalike if you're styling on a budget.”
+She adds that 2023 is “the year of jewel tones and bold outfits,” making this gorgeous color a trendy option.
+“This crinkle set feels like one of the best-kept secrets,” Elias says.
+“Pair it with sneakers and it feels like you’re wearing pajamas but somehow look put-together.”
 She recommends this shorts version over the pants version if you’re petite.

 This yellow-green shade screams summer, and there’s nothing like a lightweight tank and shorts set to make getting dressed in hot weather just a little easier.
 Plus, the 100% cotton material will guarantee you stay cool throughout the day.